 Per George Mason University’s policy, all Mason students must have a full command of academic English to be successful in their studies.
 For this reason, Mason requires applicants to demonstrate English proficiency for admission consideration, regardless of citizen.
 For more information on university requirements, we encourage you to visit the English Proficiency Requirements page and our International Applicant Requirements page.

-Deadlines for all of our programs can be found on our How to Apply admissions page.
+Deadlines for all of our programs can be found on our admissions pages.
 All program applications, excluding PhD, are reviewed on a rolling basis, and students are strongly encouraged to submit applications in advance of these deadlines.

 To check your application status, you can log into your application portal.
 "My Applications" will show the completeness of all of your started applications.
 If the application has not been submitted, it will be less than 100%.
 If it has been submitted, it will show as 100%.
 If you click on an unsubmitted application, you will be able to finish the application.
 If you click a submitted application, the checklist on the right will show you the status of your requirements.